The Magic of Rose…and Honey

 Roses also offer a bewitching dining experience when enjoyed in a scintillating rose-inspired recipe.
 We’d like to provide you with a mesmerizing floral twist to a popular condiment — the magic of roses and honey combined in a rose honey recipe.
 A truly magical coupling.

 Magical Ways to Use Rose Honey

-All-in-all, this rose honey not only provides a decadent and divine addition to your pantry, but a potent healing addition for your medicine cabinet as well.
-And while we recommend using an all-natural, raw honey for your infusion, as raw honey is full of amazing health benefits and magical power, a processed honey will do just fine.
+All-in-all, this rose honey not only provides a decadent and divine addition to your pantry but a potent healing addition to your medicine cabinet as well.
+And while we recommend using all-natural, raw honey for your infusion, as raw honey is full of amazing health benefits and magical power, processed honey will do just fine.